security-notes/infobyte-faraday-wiki/Api.md

-Faraday have a RPC API Server by default running in 127.0.0.1:9876
+Faraday have a **RPC API Server** by default running in 127.0.0.1:9876
 This RPC server can be used by others tools to incorporate information directly in the database.

-Let's see the following example to develop Shodan tool with Faraday RPC API.
+Let's see the following example to develop Shodan tool with Faraday.
-For this example we use shodan example code: https://developers.shodan.io/python/tutorial.html
+For this example we use Shodan example code: https://developers.shodan.io/python/tutorial.html

 Shodan example: